9.10. Continuous Archiving and Archive Logs

 archive_command = 'cp %p /home/postgres/archives/%f'

 PostgreSQL versions 14 and earlier relied on shell commands for continuous archiving.
+However, version 15 introduced a loadable library feature to enable continuous archiving through library-based mechanisms.

 For further details, consult the documentation on archive_library and basic_archive.

-Additionally, the find command can be used to delete old archive logs.
+Additionally, the find command can remove old archive logs.
+For instance, the following command deletes logs older than three days:

 $ find /home/postgres/archives -mtime +3d -exec rm -f {} \;